-(i) Calculate and interpret the test statistic by finding the z-score for the observed sample proportion .
+(j) Calculate (by hand) and interpret the test statistic by finding the z-score for the observed sample proportion .

-(l) Do the conditions for the (Wald) normal-based confidence interval hold here?
+(m) Do the validity conditions for the (Wald) normal-based confidence interval (one sample z-interval) hold here?

-(m) Produce and interpret a 95% confidence interval for the parameter, using the Wald procedure if the conditions are met but using the Adjusted Wald procedure if they are not met.
+(n) Produce and interpret a 95% confidence interval for the parameter, using the Wald procedure (one sample z-interval) if the conditions are met but using the Plus Four procedure if they are not met.

-(o) Summarize your conclusion about the original question that motivated this study (be sure to comment on significance, confidence, and generalizability).
+(q) Summarize your conclusion about the original question that motivated this study.

 (a) Define the population of interest and the sample being considered.